-3. The Clergy Discipline Commission comprises no more than 12 members appointed by the Appointments Committee of the Church of England, including at least two people from each House of the General Synod, and at least two people who hold particular judicial office or particular professional legal qualifications.
+- 1. This Code of Practice is issued by the Clergy Discipline Commission under section 3 of the Clergy Discipline Measure 2003 ("the Measure").
+The purpose of the Code is to provide guidance to all who are concerned in formal clergy discipline procedures under the Measure. - 2.
+The Code does not have the force of law, but compliance with its provisions will be assumed to be in accordance with best practice.
+Using sthis Code is no substitute for referring to the Measure and to the Clergy Discipline Rules 2005, which together set out the procedures that must be followed.
+The Measure and the Rules can be downloaded through links at www.churchofengland.org/about-us/structure/churchlawlegis. - 3.
+The Clergy Discipline Commission comprises no more than 12 members s3 appointed by the Appointments Committee of the Church of England, including at least two people from each House of the General Synod, and at least two people who hold particular judicial office or particular professional legal qualifications.
 The make-up of the Commission is designed to promote a wide representation of views and experience.
 As well as producing this Code of Practice, it has other specific statutory functions prescribed in the Measure, such as giving general advice to disciplinary tribunals, the courts of the Vicars-General, bishops and archbishops on the penalties which are appropriate in particular circumstances.
 The Commission cannot give guidance on penalties in individual cases.